- 94% response rate

 Jack Kerouac, George Simmel, Fedor Dostoevsky, Stefano Benni, William Shakspeare, Daniel Pennac, Carlo Goldoni, Valentina Santini, Eschilo, Sofocle, Euripide, Gabriel Garcia Marquez, Honore de Balzac, Milan Kundera, Percival Everett, Aristotele, Oscar Wilde, Mordecai Richler, Javier Cercas, Walter Benjamin, Andrea De Carlo.

 I decided to change everything I built for 27 years.
 I left my city, my job, my car, my girlfriend, my flat, my country, and I moved abroad.
-I decided then to undertake again my studies at Uni in Filming.
-Now I'm a happy person.
+I decided then to undertake again my studies at University in Film Studies, something that everybody told me won't give me chances to work after degree.
+This is maybe the craziest thing I ever done.

 I got money for dancing very bad, drunk, in a square in Pamplona, after staying around the city for 12h alone, with no documents, no mobile, no t-shirt, no money, lost from my friends, when I couldn't speak any spanish nor english in my first travel abroad, which is good for getting started (and a Philipino guy wanted to make me a blowjob for 20 euros...what?
 Do I worth so little money??I'm not kidding, it's a true story)